mgp/book-notes/neat-words.md

 * ambit: the scope or extent of something
 * anodyne: unlikely to offend, often deliberately so
 * apophenia: seeing connections or patterns in random data
+* atavistic (adj): characterized by reversion to something primitive or ancestral
 * attenuated: weakened in force or effect
 * blithely: happily, or in a joyous manner
 * cachet: prestige, or the state of being respected